DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Contact Tracing Problem Formulation

-At various stages of contact tracing, we model an instantaneous snapshot of a subgraph of $G_N$ that we call the {\it contact tracing network} being harvested.
+At various stages of contact tracing, we model an instantaneous snapshot of a subgraph of $\mathbb{G}_N$ that we call the {\it contact tracing network}.
 This contact tracing network grows by one (infected) node at each stage.
-If the traced node is infected, we continue to trace the node's neighbors, otherwise we stop tracing along this node.
-Let $G_{n}$ denote the contact tracing network with $n$ nodes at the $n$-th stage of tracing (the index case is $G_1$).
-Obviously, $G_{n}\subseteq G_N \subseteq G$.
-A goal of contact tracing is to find the node in $G_N$ that is most likely to be the superspreader, as shown in Fig. \ref{fig:fw_bw}.
-However, the superspreader may not yet be in $G_{n}$, meaning that the contact tracing effort is still in its early stage or not fast enough (relative to the pandemic spreading speed).
-In such a case, backward contact tracing should yield an estimate as close as possible to this most-likely superspreader.
-In other words, given the available data at the $n$-th stage, the contact tracer finds the node in $G_{n}$ that is the fewest number of hops away from the most-likely superspreader in $G_N$ (i.e., the optimal maximum likelihood estimate had this $G_N$ been given entirely upfront to the contact tracer as has been first studied in \cite{ShahTransIT2011}).
+If the traced node is infected, we continue to trace the node's neighbors; otherwise, we stop tracing along a path involving this node.
+Let $G_{n}$ denote the contact tracing network with $n$ nodes at the $n$-th stage of tracing (thus, the index case is $G_1$).
+Hence we have $G_{n}\subseteq \mathbb{G}_N \subseteq \mathbb{G}$.
+A goal of contact tracing is to find the node in $\mathbb{G}_N$ that is most likely to be the superspreader, as shown in Fig. \ref{fig:fw_bw}.
+However, this most likely superspreader may not yet be in $G_{n}$, meaning that the contact tracing effort is still in its early stage or not fast enough (relative to the pandemic spreading speed).
+In such a case, backward contact tracing should yield an estimate as close as possible to this most likely superspreader.
+In other words, given the available data at the $n$-th stage, the contact tracer finds the node in $G_{n}$ that is the fewest number of hops away from the most likely superspreader in $\mathbb{G}_N$ (i.e., the optimal maximum likelihood estimate had this $\mathbb{G}_N$ been given entirely upfront to the contact tracer \cite{ShahTransIT2011}).

-Given the data $G_{n}$ harvested by contact tracing at the $n$-th stage, we have the following maximum-likelihood estimation (MLE) problem:
+Given the data $G_{n}$ harvested by contact tracing at the $n$-th stage, we have the following maximum-likelihood estimation problem:

-where $\mathbb{P}(G_{n}|v)$ is the likelihood function and $\hat{v}$ is the most likely superspreader of the outbreak.
-The key challenge is that $G_N$ is unknown to the contact tracer who has to consider:
+where $\mathbb{P}(G_{n} \mid v)$ is the likelihood function and $\hat{v}$ is the most-likely superspreader of the current observed $G_n$.
+The key challenge is that $\mathbb{G}_N$ is unknown to the contact tracer, who has to consider:

 {\it Forward contact tracing}: How to construct the contact tracing network efficiently starting from a given index case?

 {\it Backward contact tracing}: How to solve \eqref{eq:est} to give the best instantaneous estimate of the superspreader given the data?